-Clearly communicate the impact of the cause and how participants can contribute.
+Clearly communicate the cause’s impact and how participants can contribute.
 Set fundraising goals for participants.
 To inspire and motivate fundraisers, provide engaging content, such as videos or personal stories.

 Utilize a user-friendly p2p fundraising platform that makes it simple for participants to create and share their campaign pages.
 Seamless integration with social media networks allows for easy sharing and amplification.

 Offer incentives, such as prizes and exclusive experiences, to motivate fundraisers.
 Everyone loves to win prizes!
 Recognize and publicly appreciate their efforts to boost morale and encourage healthy competition.

 Successful peer-to-peer fundraisers possess 3 top qualities that contribute to their effectiveness: